In this article, learn 7 top ways/tips to protect & strengthen your lower back to prevent lower back injury and lower back pain.

 When you wake up in the morning after a long sleep at night, the pressure within your spine discs upsurges.
 At this time, your spine discs are fully hydrated and are naturally at a greater risk of herniation when subject to bending or lifting forces.

-It’s advisable to maintain a straight back (what ever you do – whether sit, walk or do something else) for an hour or two after waking so that your discs becomes normal and ready to withstand loads more efficiently.
+It’s advisable to maintain a straight back (whatever you do – whether sit, walk, or do something else) for an hour or two after waking so that your discs become normal and ready to withstand loads more efficiently.

 Important Note: However, here are the stretches you should do in your bed as soon as you wake up in the morning to prevent stiff joints and avoid achy muscles.